Pátzcuaro Airfield

-General information
+Pátzcuaro Airfield, (Aeródromo de Pátzcuaro), also known as Aeródromo Purépecha (Purépecha Airfield) (ICAO: MX84, AFAC: PUR), is a small airfield located in Tzurumútaro, Michoacán, Mexico.
+It handles the air traffic for Pátzcuaro, supporting flight training and general aviation activities.
+The airport does not offer scheduled passenger public flights.
+The closest airport providing commercial flights is Morelia International Airport.

 This is the first airfield in Michoacán designed for Light-sport aircraft.
-The airfield remained inactive from 1987 until 2011, since before that time It was used by former President Lázaro Cárdenas del Río to visit Pátzcuaro.
+The airfield remained inactive from 1987 until 2011. before that time, it was used by former President Lázaro Cárdenas del Río to visit Pátzcuaro.
 The modernization of the main runway is currently being considered, in order to be an alternative for Morelia Airport and Uruapan Airport, in addition to promoting tourism in the area of Lake Pátzcuaro.
 The radio frequency used for communications is 123,450.